 Traditionally, speakeasies were places for illegal boozing that came to prominence during the Prohibition era in 1920s America.
 But ever since, they have taken on a mythical status: teacups brimming with gin, suave jazz musicians and a glitzy, retro dress code.
-Here's our pick of the new wave of London's speakeasy-inspired bars.
+Here’s our pick of London’s speakeasy-inspired bars.

 London’s best speakeasy bars

 ‘The bar with no name’, it styles itself – try telling that to a taxi driver.
 In reality, everyone knows this place by its address, hidden away from the Upper Street hordes on an Islington backstreet.
 It’s the tiny flagship of bar supremo Tony Conigliaro, noted worldwide for his dedication to the art of the mixed drink: as such, it’s not easy to get a seat here without booking.
 Punters come for the cocktails, all of which are outstanding.

 The Blind Pig takes its name from the US codename used for bars during the Prohibition era, and a blindfolded little piggie doubles as a doorknocker at this otherwise nondescript entrance on Poland Street.
 The interior is charmingly antiquey, with dark wood, ageing brown leather and a mirrored ceiling.
 But the drinks are anything but low key, with pun-heavy names on the menu and a specials list of drinks based on childhood tales – from Winnie the Pooh to Harry Potter.
 A million miles from illegal hooch.